tom-halpin/pe-dojo-book/content/004i-integrating-with-current-practices.md

 ![](assets/pennyworth.png)

-I love it when a plan comes together, can't wait to see this start to get rolled out across the group.
+I love it when a plan comes together.
+I can't wait to see this start to get rolled out across the group.

 Thanks to all, for all your contributions.